Cranberry Bread Recipe

 Serving suggestions:

-• Try a slice of this cranberry bread with a spoonful of orange marmalade on top.
-It is heavenly especially when served with a warm pumpkin spice latte on the side.
+I also love to add a slice to a charcuterie board with some orange marmalade.
+It also makes an excellent light dessert after this cranberry orange turkey breast.
+It is heavenly, especially when served with a warm pumpkin spice latte on the side.

 How to store: